zship/joss/doc/mixin/joss/geometry/Rect.md

 %width

-Get or set the width of this rectangle, in pixels
+The width of this rectangle.

 %height

-Get or set the height of this rectangle, in pixels
+The height of this rectangle.

 %contains